Exploring Kiyomizu-dera: Kyoto’s Iconic Temple in the Clouds

 The west gate of the Kiyomizu-dera complex, Sai Mon

-Kiyomizu-dera stands for “Pure Water Temple” and this name comes from Otawa Waterfall whose streams run through the temple complex.
+Kiyomizu-dera stands for “Pure Water Temple” and this name comes from Otowa Waterfall whose streams run through the temple’s main hall.

-Kiyomizu Temple is actually very large, the complex covers an area of about 130km² and consists of about 30 individual buildings.
+Kiyomizu-dera is actually very large, the complex covers an area of about 130km² and consists of about 30 individual buildings but of course the most famous building is the main temple hall known as the Hondo.

 There is actually a walkable path if you want to explore the entire Kiyomizu-dera complex, but it could be a little tiring and confusing, consider taking a Guided Kyoto Day Tour, these tours will bring you to all of Kyoto’s key highlights such as the Fushimi Inari Shrine, and the Bamboo Forest Trail, of course the Kiyomizu-dera is also in the itinerary :)